 Comfort During a Time of Grief

 Rather than avoid talking to the survivors, spend some time thinking about the words that will offer the most comfort.
 Keep their personalities and temperament in mind.
 And remember that you don't have to ramble on and on.
+In fact, the less you say the better.
 Offer your sympathy, give the person a hug if it is appropriate, and then back away and let someone else have a chance to offer condolences.

 After you speak to the family members of the deceased, you may join other conversations during the visitation or before the funeral service begins.
 Keep your tone low and soothing.
 Avoid starting or participating in a conversation that is less than respectful to the family and close friends of the deceased.

 If you find yourself at a loss for words at a funeral, you are not alone.
 Most people are uncomfortable in this situation.
 Think before you speak so you don't say something you'll later regret.

 Here are some examples of what to say:

 - There are no words to tell you how sorry I am.
 Please know that you are in our thoughts and prayers.

 - I am so sad to hear about your loss.
 If you feel like talking, please don't hesitate to call me.